Inside: Supplies for overnight potty training, and Oh Crap Potty Training tips for nighttime.

 It will be way easier to do the sleepy wakeup pees — and not have them be disruptive to sleep — if the potty is right there in the room.
 Ping, you go in, potty your child, and your toddler's back in bed in two minutes.
 Lights are still off with just a nightlight for you to see.
 Child is still in a half sleepy state and goes back to dreamland after the quick pee.
 That's how night training is supposed to look.

 If your child wakes up BEFORE you in the morning (which happens quite often, actually).
-That way your child CAN take herself to go potty when she feels the pee if she wakes up early.
-In night training, you don't EXPECT your toddler to take herself to the potty, but setting her up to do so independently is still a wise idea.
+That way your child CAN take herself to go potty when she feels the pee if she wakes up in the early morning.
+What we share with Oh Crap Potty Training at nighttime is that you don't EXPECT your toddler to take herself to the potty.
+But setting her up to do so independently is still a wise idea.
 If the potty isn't there, she won't be able to use it if she tries!

 5. Leave a small light on

-If you don't have a nightlight in your child's room, then now's a good time to get one.
-You want to keep your child in that half-sleepy place for the wakeup pees (or dream pees) for night training.
+If you don't have a nightlight in your child's room, now's a good time to get one.
+You want to keep your child in that half-sleepy place for their wakeup pees (or dream pees) for potty training at night.

-So that means you can't turn on the bright light in your kiddos room.
+So that means you can't turn on the bright light in your child's room.

 6. Switch to cloth training pants

-What do you do after starting bottomless for potty training at night?
+What's next after your toddler wakes up with dry beds while being bare-bummed for potty training at night?
 Then it's time to add in cloth training pants.

-Cloth training pants help with dribbles at night and also save the bed from needing to change sheets for every half accident.
+Cloth training pants can also help with dribbles at night and save the bed from needing to change sheets for every half accident.
 Until you're seeing fully dry nights, the cloth training pants make a nice bridge.